9takoyakii/tinytest-c/README.txt

 --- IT_FAIL(desc, block)
 Defines a test case where if it fails it will be considered successful and vice versa.

---- void ttest_conclude()
+--- int ttest_conclude()
 Prints the test results summary.
 Must be called once at the end.
+The function also returns an exit code, 1 if any one failed and 0 if all passed.

 --- CONCLUDE()
 Macro alias for ttest_conclude().